Paul Radmilovic

 Paolo Francesco Radmilovic (5 March 1886 – 29 September 1968) was a Welsh water polo player and competitive swimmer.
-Radmilovic had Serbian and Irish origins.
-He represented Great Britain at four editions of Summer Olympics.
+Radmilovic had Croatian and Irish origins.
+He represented Great Britain at four Summer Olympics.
 He won four Olympic titles in a 22-year Olympic career.
 He won four gold medals across three successive Olympic Games, a record which stood for a Great Britain Olympic athlete until broken by Sir Steve Redgrave when he won his fifth gold medal at Sydney in 2000.
 In 1928, he became the first person to compete for Britain at five Olympic Games, a record that would remain until surpassed by fencer Bill Hoskyns in 1976.

 Early life and family

 Radmilovic was born in the Tiger Bay area of Cardiff, Wales, the third son of Antun Radmilović, a native of Dubrovnik who relocated to Cardiff in 1860s and became the landlord of the Glastonbury Arms pub in Bute Street.
 His mother was born in Cardiff, the daughter of Irish immigrants.
 Radmilovics were also the landlords of the Bute Dock Tavern in Bute Street.

 His paternal ancestors were from Makarska; grandfather from Makarska and grandmother from Dubrovnik were married and living in Dubrovnik.